hpehl/dockerfiles/metrics/README.md

 1. [helloworld-mdb](https://github.com/wildfly/quickstart/tree/master/helloworld-mdb) deployed to `main-group`
 1. [kitchensink](https://github.com/wildfly/quickstart/tree/master/kitchensink) deployed to `other-group`

 In addition each server JVM is monitored wrt memory and active threads.
-The monitoring is done using the [wildfly-monitor](https://github.com/rhq-project/wildfly-monitor) subsystem and InfluxDB configured as a storage adapter (see https://github.com/rhq-project/wildfly-monitor/wiki/InfluxDB for more details).

 ### Monitor

-The folder [monitor](monitor) contains a Dockerfile which starts InfluxDB and a pre-poluated  [Grafana](http://grafana.org/) dashboard containing metrics for the monitored resources.
+The monitoring is done using InfluxDB.
+The docker image `hpehl/metrics-monitor` starts InfluxDB and a pre-poluated  [Grafana](http://grafana.org/) dashboard containing metrics for the monitored resources.

 ### JMeter